CristianMontoya98/adoptaya-front/README.md

 - Application done to connnect people or organizations who need to find a home to any animal they might have found or can no longer support.
 This is the frontend half of the proyect.

+# Build
+In this project the structure of folders is defined using atomic design, the development with mobile first thinking in the accesibility of the users and implement the composition of components fora better performance

 ## Available Scripts

 In the project directory, you can run: